destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/eps_config.md.txt

 whereas `members = "0, 1, 2, 4:10:2"` will include members 0, 1, 2, 4, 6, and 8.
 Setting `members = 1` will include only member 1.
 The format of the string slices follows the Python slice notation, i.e. `start:stop:step`.
 The default value for `step` is 1, so `start:stop` is equivalent to `start:stop:1`.
+The above rules also apply for the `bdmember` setting.

 To adjust the default member settings to ones needs, one can set member specific settings for basically any existing settings of the Deode-Workflow config file.
 There are various